Delaware and Lehigh National Heritage Corridor: A National Heritage Area

-D&L Trail takes shape

 In 2013, work was completed on 10 miles of trail from White Haven to Mountain Top.
 This section of the trail is locally known as the Black Diamond Trail.
 This is the first trail section that leaves the Lehigh River; it replaces abandoned rail beds.
 A trailhead and parking lot near Mountain Top were also completed.
 The trailhead is located on land owned by the PA DCNR Bureau of Forestry and the PA Game Commission.
 Funding was made possible by a $1.2m grant from the Federal Highway Administration through PennDOT.

 Gaps in the trail were also filled.
 A gap was filled at the crossing of State Route 13 in Levittown.
 Another gap was filled between Riverview Park in Palmer Township and Hugh Moore Park in Easton.

-Merger with the National Canal Museum

-In 2013, the Delaware & Lehigh National Heritage Corridor began operating the National Canal Museum under a management agreement.
+In 2013, the Delaware and Lehigh National Heritage Corridor began operating the National Canal Museum under a management agreement.
 This marked the beginning of a three-year transition in which the two organizations would become one.
-The transition allowed the D&L to integrate the management, finance, marketing, and development functions of the two organizations.
+The transition allowed DLNHC to integrate the management, finance, marketing, and development functions of the two organizations.
 The merger of the two in 2017 culminated this transition period.
-The D&L is the surviving entity under which the enterprises will operate.
-The museum, along with the other operations of Hugh Moore Historical Park & Museums, is now the Signature Program of the D&L. It is located in the Emrick Technology Center in Easton, Pennsylvania's Hugh Moore Park.
+DLNHC is the surviving entity under which the enterprises will operate.
+The museum, along with the other operations of Hugh Moore Historical Park & Museums, is now the Signature Program of DLNHC.
+It is located in the Emrick Technology Center in Easton, Pennsylvania's Hugh Moore Park.

 Affiliations

-The Delaware & Lehigh National Heritage Corridor was recognized as an affiliate of the Smithsonian Institution in 2017.
+The Delaware and Lehigh National Heritage Corridor was recognized as an affiliate of the Smithsonian Institution in 2017.
 It is the first National Heritage Area to be recognized as a Smithsonian Affiliate.